steveswinsburg/sakai-widgets/README.md

 When in a user's my workspace, will show a rollup of all events in all sites.

 ### Site Information
-A better `Site Information Display`
-Pulls the data from Site Info and dispalys it in an unobtrusive, collapsible view
+A better Site Information Display.
+Pulls the data from Site Info and displays it in an unobtrusive, (soon to be) collapsible view.

 Currently requires Sakai 12, or backport these features: